What is an NHS Covid pass and when do I need to use it?

 Related video: Boris Johnson announces vaccine passes mandatory in large capacity venues

-The last phase of the UK government’s current “Plan B” social restrictions for England to tackle the spread of the omicron variant of the coronavirus is due to come into effect on Wednesday when NHS Covid passes become mandatory in certain settings.
+The last phase of the UK government’s current “Plan B” social restrictions for England to tackle the spread of the omicron variant of the coronavirus came into effect on Wednesday when NHS Covid passes were made mandatory in certain settings.

-Following the return of mandatory mask-wearing in shops, cinemas, theatres and places of worship and on public transport and orders to work from home, members of the public will, from 15 December, be required to produce an NHS Covid Pass in exchange for entry to crowded venues.
+Following the return of compulsory mask-wearing in shops, cinemas, theatres and places of worship and on public transport and orders to work from home, members of the public are now required to produce an NHS Covid Pass in exchange for entry to crowded venues.

 It may also be required as a condition of foreign travel.

-“The NHS Covid pass can still be obtained with two doses but we will keep this under review as the boosters roll out,” the prime minister, Boris Johnson, said when he announced the further tightening of restrictions on 8 December.
+“The NHS Covid pass can still be obtained with two doses but we will keep this under review as the boosters roll out,” Boris Johnson said when he announced the further tightening of restrictions on 8 December.

 “And having taken clinical advice since the emergence of omicron, a negative lateral flow test will also be sufficient.